jnlt3/blackmarlin/README.md

 In order keep the weights low and make the neural network more aware of evaluations close to 0, the evaluation score is usually scaled and passed through sigmoid.
 Usually using a formula along the lines of  `sigmoid(eval * SCALE)`.
 We can also add a WDL term to our train set in order to make the networ more aware of how winnable positions are.
 This can be done by taking the weighted average of WDL and evaluation.

-### Efficiently Updatable Neural Networks (NNUE)
+### Efficiently Updatable Neural Networks
 Neural Networks are the state of the art machine learning models.
 Although they have one problem: they are usually very slow in execution.
-NNUE solves this problem by doing incremental updates.
+Efficietly Updatable Neural Networks (NNUE) solves this problem by doing incremental updates.

 #### Incremental Updates
 Alpha-Beta Search has one feature that allows us to efficiently update our neural networks.
 Since a depth first search is employed, a series of moves are played one after the other only causing slight changes in the actual input.
 It is possible to take advantage of this and only calculate what has changed in the network than propogate forward completely.

+#### Skipped Connections
+Skipped connections are the idea of connecting a layer to a layer other than the next.
+This increases learning speed and the strength of the resulting model.

+#### Buckets
+A Neural Network might have sub networks that it picks from based on a condition.
+This enables the network to better distinguish between different types of positions, usually decided by game phase(mid game, end game).
+Buckets cause almost no slow down in the resulting neural network while increasing the representative power of the model.